Acclaimed designer of FIU bridge says collapse ‘unprecedented.’ But is it?

 Never miss a local story.

-NASA chose FIGG to repair bridges at both the Kennedy Space Center and Cape Canaveral Air Force Station, and the firm is replacing the Interstate 35 bridge in Minneapolis that toppled to the ground in 2007 — a $233.8 million project that includes 10 lanes of traffic.
-On a less-grand scale, FIGG designed the pedestrian bridge over Tallahassee’s Cascades Park, which turned a gas plant pollution debacle into an urban gem.
+NASA chose FIGG to repair bridges at both the Kennedy Space Center and Cape Canaveral Air Force Station, and the firm replaced the Interstate 35 bridge in Minneapolis that toppled to the ground in 2007 — a $233.8 million project that includes 10 lanes of traffic.
+On a less grand scale, FIGG designed the pedestrian bridge over Tallahassee’s Cascades Park, which turned a gas plant pollution debacle into an urban gem.

 After a 175-foot stretch of the FIU University/City Prosperity Project bridge collapsed Thursday — taking at least six lives below it — FIGG, which designed the bridge, issued a statement through a publicist: “This pedestrian bridge collapse is truly tragic.
 The focus right now is on the first responders’ recovery operations.
 Multiple agencies have already begun an extensive review to determine what caused the collapse, and we will work closely with all appropriate authorities in this effort.”